-Toys for young children in the past
+Toys enjoyed by young girls in the past

 As explained at the beginning of the toys for small children page, my recollections are as much about 1920s and 1930s toys - even though I grew up in the 1940s.
 Whereas that page describes and illustrates the earliest toys that I can remember, probably when I was somewhere between one and three years old, this page is about the toys I remember when I was a few years older, possibly somewhere between four and six.
 These toys, like my earlier ones were second hand, handed down from families with older children, and I was expected to hand them down to younger children in due course.

 I hate to be sexist and I wish I could say that the toys described here would be equally enjoyed by boys and girls, but I don't think that would necessarily be true.
 It certainly wouldn't have been when I was growing up in the 1940s.

 I had a scooter, which was presumably a hand-me-down, but it did not get used much.
 It was not really robust enough for outdoor use and there was not enough room indoors without bashing into furniture.
 It got passed on quite quickly.

 As pipe smoking was common among older men in my childhood, pipes were readily available in the shops.
 As well as the expensive wooden ones, there were the cheaper clay ones.
 I remember being given a clay pipe and a bowl of soapy water and taken upstairs to blow bubbles out of the window.

 It was a disappointing and frustrating experience because soapy water does not hold large bubbles the way that detergent does - and detergents were some years into the future.
 So all I really got were soapy droplets.
 I suppose some people must have made it work, or the activity would not have been suggested.

 My dolls pram was a hand-me-down.
 It was just like a real baby's pram except that it was smaller.
 It was kept in our hall and was very much in everyone's way.
 I seldom used it because it held my mother up if I took it shopping.
 So she must have been rather relieved to pass it on.